-SUPER: BAKERSFIELD An army jeep drives up and stops by a dead cow.
-(Super always appears in the scene after at least one line of action) Example #6: Super DESCENDING on this ancient Egyptian city.
+SUPER: BAKERSFIELD A army jeep drives up and stop by a dead cow.
+(Super always appears in the scene after at least one line of Action) Example #6: Super DESCENDING on this ancient Egyptian city.
 Only it's not ancient.
 SUPERIMPOSED across the SCREEN are the WORDS.
 THEBES - 2,134 B.C.